 Reports available on the Team, Business, and Enterprise plans

 Reporting is available on the plan ‘Team’ and higher.
-If you are on the Starter plan and want to check out the reports before upgrading, talk to our support team.
+If you are on the Starter plan and want to check out the reports before upgrading, start a chat with us.

 Last 7 days report

 Gives you a general idea of what is going on your license, showing metrics like the number of chats, sales, or ticket and chat satisfaction.
 Perfect for quick checks to see if everything is the way it should be.

 View how many chats are coming your way on a particular day and at a particular time.
 It’s handy to see if your efforts to increase/decrease the number of chats are working and to estimate how many agents you need on a specific shift.

 Chat engagement report

 Check where your chats are coming from.
 Depending on your team’s process, you might want to track the number of chats started from ‘greetings.’
 The higher, the better as it means your agents can talk to your targeted audience.

 Greetings conversion report

 Using greetings is the most effective way to get more chats.
 Apply filters to see how specific greetings are performing.
 Do tests to see if changing the greeting’s copy or trigger helps with the conversion rates.

 If you use tags to segment the types of queries your team handles, this report will show which topics are the most common, or which teams are the busiest.